naviocean/awesome-stellar/README.md

 - [Public Node](https://publicnode.org/) - Stellar nodes funded by the community.

 - [Rehive](https://rehive.com/) - Rehive is a platform and toolkit for building fintech apps on Stellar.

-- [Stellar Battle](https://stellarbattle.com/) - Win community funded prizes.

 - [COINQVEST](https://www.coinqvest.com/) - COINQVEST helps online merchants and e-commerce shops programmatically accept and settle payments in new digital currencies while staying compliant, keeping their accountants and tax authorities happy.